albrow/zoom/README.md

 Here are the results from my laptop (2.3GHz intel i7, 8GB ram) using a socket connection with Redis set to append-only mode:

-NOTE: for the development branch, these benchmarks may not be up to date.

 ```
 BenchmarkConnection		20000000	      95.4 ns/op
 BenchmarkPing	   		   50000	     48033 ns/op